alexhogberg/slash-afterwork/README.md

 # slash-afterwork
 This slash command is a utility for creating after work events with your team.
-It is built with serverless and comes with and automatic setup.
+It is built with serverless and comes with an automatic setup.

 ##Description
-The command is built with serverless using AWS services to run.
+The command is built with serverless using AWS services to run which enables super simple setup.

 ###Services
 The services used are: